Ativelox/Dichotomy/README.md

 # Dichotomy

-Dichotomy is a automated bot for [Discord](https://discordapp.com/) which is a voice- and chat service.
+Dichotomy is an automated bot for [Discord](https://discordapp.com/) which is a voice- and chat service.

 ## Requirements